Registering and using extensions

 "description": "Choose the transition time in seconds",

 Adding a Content Field extension in the schema editorLink copied!

 There are two ways of adding a registered extension to a schema property using the schema editor.
 The first and easiest approach is to use one of the snippets we set up when we registered the schema.

 If you have any extensions with snippets registered on your hub, then an "Add extension" menu is shown in the schema editor.
 In here you'll find all the snippets for all the extensions you've registered.

 For this example we'll choose "Standard params" which will add the snippet shown above.

 A new property is added to the schema editor, including your chosen snippet.
 This includes a default property name and the title, description, property type and params from the snippet.
-A preview of the property is shown in the window on the right hand side and we can see the slider extension set up with the params we provided.

 Another way of adding an extension to a property is to use the schema editor's auto complete suggestions.
 If you add the "ui:extension" keyword and then add "name" within this, pressing control-space will bring up a list of registered extensions from which to choose.
 In the example shown below we're adding the slider.